joonakannisto/determin-ed/README.md

 Can this be used to create password based keys?
 ===============================================
 Yes.
 Should you?
 Maybe not.
+OpenSSH supports also password authentication, did you know?